Perspective | Is that app spying on you? Here’s how to read iPhone privacy labels.

 Red flag 3: Apps taking your location

-Knowing your location could not only let someone stalk you, but it also reveals an awful lot about how you spend your time.
+Knowing your location could not only let someone stalk you but also reveal an awful lot about how you spend your time.

 Apps already have to explicitly ask your permission to track your location.
 But the privacy labels can give us a few more clues about what all they’re doing with the information.
 It’s possible apps could be using your location for multiple purposes — both to make an app work correctly and to target ads or covertly sell the information.